fuxing4203/LianLianCan/readme.txt

 level up.
 There's also a scoring system a score board within the game.
 Please use Resume button when paused and do not close the window directly!

-Due to the nature of .jar file, it cannot save model or record.
+(*)Due to the nature of .jar file, save and load game will not work if launch the game through .jar file.